The Legend of Zelda

 Credit to Darkwing Duck for this discovery.

-The recorder loops you through all the dungeons you've gotten the Triforce in, sequentially, according to the direction link is facing.
+The recorder loops you through all the dungeons for which you have the Triforce, sequentially, according to the direction Link is facing.
 It has an internal counter that starts at 1.
-Every time you blow the recorder in a place where the whirlwind would appear (that is, in most overworld screens, but not all), the counter changes according to the direction Link is facing.
-If Link is facing right or up, then the counter goes up one.
-If Link is facing down or left, then the counter goes down one.
+The counter changes every time you blow the recorder in a place where the whirlwind can appear (that is, any overworld screen where the recorder doesn't spawn a staircase).
+If Link is facing up or right, then the counter goes up to the next completed dungeon.
+If Link is facing down or left, then the counter goes down to the previous completed dungeon.
+The counter wraps around as needed.
+This counter is only initialized on power-on or reset, and so it does not reset during the run or even if you switch save files.

-OK, never mind that.
-Let's say Link has completed dungeons 1, 3, 4, and 5.
-If Link blows the whistle once facing down.
-Link will then be taken to level 5, because the count started at one, and then looped around to 5.
+- You've completed levels 1, 3, 4, and 5 and haven't yet blown the recorder.
+If you blow the recorder once facing down, you will be taken to level 5, because the counter started at 1 and then looped around to 5.

-Let's say link then blows the whistle 3 more times while facing down.
-The count will go 4, 3, 1, skipping 2 since the player has not completed 2 yet, and Link will be taken to 1.
+- You then blow the recorder 3 more times while facing down.
+The counter will go 4, 3, 1, skipping 2 because level 2 is not completed.
+The whirlwind would then take you to level 1.

 Whether a Darknut blocks a bomb's explosion with its shield is determined by two things.
 First, the direction Link is facing when he lays the bomb.
 Second, the direction the Darknut is facing when the explosion hits him.
 If Link's position when laying the bomb is facing the direction the Darknut is looking when the bomb goes off, the bomb won't work.